ant-laz/spark-bigquery-spanner/README.md

 ### How to build this code & use this template ?

-1. [Dataproc2.2](https://cloud.google.com/dataproc/docs/concepts/versioning/dataproc-release-2.2)) images are the target execution environment
+1. [Dataproc2.2](https://cloud.google.com/dataproc/docs/concepts/versioning/dataproc-release-2.2) images are the target execution environment
 2. Given dataproc image, need Java JDK 11
 3. Given dataproc image, need Scala 2.12.18
 4. Also need sbt
-5. Build a JAR of this code via ```sbt package```
+5. Build a JAR of this code by running ```sbt package``` from root of this repo.
+We call this the ```APP_JAR```
-6. upload JAR to Google Cloud Storage
+6. upload JAR of this code to Google Cloud Storage
-7. download & upload a JAR of the Spanner JDBC [driver](https://cloud.google.com/spanner/docs/jdbc-drivers)
+7. upload a JAR of the Spanner JDBC [driver](https://cloud.google.com/spanner/docs/jdbc-drivers) to Google Cloud Storage.
+We call this the ```SPANNER_JDBC_JAR```
+8. If it does not exist, create a Spanner table with schema equal to source BigQuery table
-8. Sumit a job to your dataproc cluster
+9. Sumit a job to your dataproc cluster to move data from BigQuery to Spanner

 ```shell
 gcloud dataproc jobs submit spark --cluster ${CLUSTER_NAME} \